Piccirello/qbittorrent-docker/README.md

 # qbittorrent-docker
-Build libtorrent and qbittorrent in docker
+Build libtorrent and qBittorrent from source in Docker on Ubuntu 22.04.